samAricha/ChamaaFinance_CMP_KTOR/README.md

 #### Remote Access with Ngrok
 To access the running backend server remotely on **Android** or **Desktop**, you can use [Ngrok](https://ngrok.com/).
 Follow the instructions in the [Ngrok Setup Guide](https://ngrok.com/docs/getting-started/?os=macos).

-- After setting up Ngrok and obtaining your unique URL, replace the `test_url` under `HttpClientProvider` with your Ngrok URL.
-You can find the relevant file in the following structure:
+- After setting up Ngrok and obtaining your unique URL, replace the `BASE_URL` in `AppEndpoints`(package com.teka.chamaa_finance.networking.util) with your Ngrok URL: